 The Forest Service will be instituting a new summer permit system in 2020 for many trailheads in the Mount Jefferson, Three Sisters, and Mount Washington Wildernesses in Oregon, to address too much use.
-It remains to be seen how much the FS will charge for permits.
-Read more in a news article.
+Wilderness Watch is concerned about the planned fees tied to the permits.

 Background: In May 2018, Wilderness Watch commented on the proposed Central Cascades Wilderness Strategies Project for the Three Sisters, Mount Jefferson, Mount Washington, Waldo Lake, and Diamond Peak Wildernesses in Oregon.
 The Forest Service proposes to institute a new visitor permit system to address overcrowding and resource damage in these popular Wildernesses.
 In our comments, we opposed any exemptions for particular user groups (like hunters or Pacific Crest Trail through-hikers) and argued that the permit system must apply to everyone who enters these areas, since all user groups contribute to crowding and impacts on wilderness character.
 We also opposed instituting any new “user fees” for these areas, and advocated that any fees for the reservation service be kept to a minimum and only be high enough to cover just the cost of the reservation service.
 We also argued that the permit system be on a “first come-first served” basis, with no portion of permits reserved for commercial outfitters, and that visitors not be restricted on their travel once inside the Wildernesses.